epilot-dev/epilot-journey-sdk/README.md

 * [Hello World](./examples/hello-world-block): this is a simple block that displaying a static message.
 * [Counter](./examples/counter-block): this is a more complex block that takes data from the journey, manupilate it and sends its data back to the journey.
 * [Theming](./examples/theming): another simple example, it shows how to take advantage of the theme object that the journey passes to the block.
+* [Required and Errors](./examples/required-errors-block): another simple example, it shows how the journey will communicate to the block that its data is required.
+And also shows how when the user is trying to skip filling the data, the journey will instricut the block to show an error message.

 ### What are "Custom" blocks?
 epilot through the 360 tool Journey Builder providers numerous amounts of block which are easy to be used and provides a UI method to configure them.
 Despite that, the business case could be too special or too complex for a generic solution and a custom solution might be needed.